 Literacy New York Greater Capital Region provides confidential instruction by trained staff and volunteers.
 Our free educational services include: basic literacy instruction in reading, writing and math; ELL (English Language Learning) tutoring and conversation groups; and preparation for the GED and citizenship exams.

 Tutors and learners meet at mutually agreed upon times in public locations such as libraries and coffee shops.
 Our service area covers more than 3,500 square miles in Albany, Saratoga, Schenectady, Warren, and Washington Counties.
-(Click on our contact list to find a program coordinator and office location near you.)
+(Click on our contact page to find a site coordinator and office location near you.)

 Individuals and groups can contact Literacy New York Greater Capital Region to learn about volunteer opportunities.